darius/traitor/laplace-essay-on-probabilities.md

-The theory of chance consists in reducing all the events of the same kind to a certain number of cases all equally possible, meaning such that we are equally undecided about their occurrence; and to determine the number of cases favorable to the event whose probability we seek.
+The theory of chance consists in reducing all the events of the same kind to a certain number of cases all equally possible, meaning such that we be equally undecided about their occurrence; and in determining the number of cases favorable to the event whose probability we seek.
 The proportion of this number to that of all possible cases is the measure of this probability, which thus is simply a fraction whose